openmls/openmls/book/src/user_manual/migration.md

 ## When to use this

-The main migration use case is switching to a self-describing `serde` storage format, between `openmls` versions that introduce breaking changes when using non-self-describing formats.
+The main migration use case is switching to a self-describing `serde` storage format, between `openmls` versions that introduce breaking changes when using non-self-describing formats (which have not been disallowed by OpenMLS so far).

-The approach described here can be used to migrate data serialized using `0.7.0`, `0.7.4` or `0.8.1` into the format used by `0.9.0`, which requires a self-describing format.
+The approach described here can be used to migrate data serialized using `0.7.4` or `0.8.1` into the format used by `0.9.0`, which requires a self-describing format.

 > [!NOTE]